BiondaR/scikit-pyudlf/README.md

 from pyUDLF import run_calls as udlf from pyUDLF.utils import inputType as it

-# Optional: set custom paths to the binary and config.
+# Build from source and point pyUDLF to the binary
-# If not set, pyUDLF uses ~/.pyudlf/ and downloads the binary on first run.
+udlf.build_udlf_from_source('/path/to/install', branch='openmp')
-# udlf.setBinaryPath("/opt/udlf/bin/udlf")
+udlf.setBinaryPath('/path/to/install/bin/udlf')
-# udlf.setConfigPath("/opt/udlf/bin/config.ini")
+udlf.setConfigPath('/path/to/install/bin/config.ini')
 ```

 ### 2. Configure the input